News & Events

 Call your sales engineer today to receive a quote for upgrading all your SoundCheck systems.
 These discounted rates are only available until May 31, 2021, so please get your order in soon!

 |Upgrade from Version||Upgrade List Price||Promotional Upgrade Price||Discount|

-- Effective Jan 01, 2018, versions of SoundCheck prior to version 13 will no longer be supported.
-We highly recommend that you take advantage of this limited time offer to upgrade your systems to version 17.
+- Versions of SoundCheck prior to 14 are no longer supported.
+We highly recommend that you take advantage of this limited time offer to upgrade your systems to the latest version.
 Please contact your sales engineer to discuss additional multi-system upgrade discounts.

 - If you have multiple systems with different purchase dates, we are happy to work with you to get them all upgraded to the latest version and onto the same annual support contract cycle.